OpenFAST/openfast/reg_tests/README.md

 # OpenFAST/reg_tests

 This directory contains the regression testing suite for OpenFAST.
 Its contents are list here and further described below.
-- r-test, a standalone repository containing the regression test data
+- [r-test](https://github.com/openfast/r-test), a standalone repository containing the regression test data
 - CMake/CTest configuration files
 - Python scripts

 The automated regression test runs CTest and can be executed in two ways:
 - `make test`
   - Requires OpenFAST to have been built with `make`.
 Specifically, it is assumed that a binary executable exists at `openfast/build/glue-codes/fast/openfast`.
-This method creates a subdirectory in the CMake build directory called `reg_tests` which contains the inputs to run the test cases and the locally generated outputs.

 - `executeFullRegressionTest.py`
-  - Runs CTest independently of CMake using a steering script at ``openfast/ctest/steer.cmake``.
+  - Runs CTest independently of CMake using a steering script at `openfast/ctest/steer.cmake`.
 This method requires the user to specify an OpenFAST executable in the Python program call.

-A build directory is created at ``openfast/ctest-build`` which contains the inputs to run the test cases and the locally generated outputs.
+When executing the regression test by any method, a build directory is created at `openfast/ctest-build` which contains the inputs to run the test cases and the locally generated outputs.

 Dependencies to run the regression test suite are
 - Python 2.7